As an Amazon Associate I earn from qualifying purchases.

 - Shredded mozzarella cheese

-Season with salt and pepper.
+- Season with salt and pepper.
 Add uncooked pasta and cook until al dente.
-Do not over cook or let soup simmer for a long period of time at this point, as the pasta will get mushy and absorb all the soup broth.
+Do not overcook or let the soup simmer for a long period of time at this point, as the pasta will get mushy and absorb all the soup broth.

 With the rain drizzling down this morning, it would be a good soup for today.
 Link up your favorite meal from this week.